offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

-If a concept_TEMPLATE only checks a single type, it's possible to use it just by substituting its name in place of the `typename` / `class` for the type parameter that requires it (as opposed to using `requires` shown above).
+If a concept_TEMPLATE only checks a single type, it's possible to use it just by substituting its name in place of the `typename` / `class` for the template parameter that requires it (as opposed to using `requires` shown above).

 ```c++
 // concept